The best Amazon Prime Day kids’ toys deals on Lego, Barbie and more

 Prepare to do some serious shopping because Amazon Prime Day is here – a two-day sales bonanza where the retailer offers some whopping discounts.

-The online giant is slashing the prices of everything from Amazon devices and laptops to TVs and tech, as well as Apple products, games consoles and accessories and even fashion.
+After a stellar day of savings yesterday, the online giant is continuing to slash the prices of everything from Amazon devices and laptops to TVs and tech, as well as Apple products, games consoles and accessories and even fashion for day two of the event.

-Be sure to also keep an eye on our ultimate Prime Day guide, which is being updated regularly with nothing but the crème de la crème.
+Be sure to keep an eye on our ultimate Prime Day guide, which is being updated regularly with nothing but the crème de la crème of offers across all categories.

-But, there are also plenty of great discounts on toys, gadgets and board games for kids, making it an ideal time to pick up birthday presents, something to keep them entertained during the summer holidays or, dare we say it, even make a dent in their Christmas wishlists.
+But if you’re solely focused on treats for the family, there are plenty of great discounts on toys, gadgets and board games for kids in the deals mix too, making it an ideal time to pick up birthday presents, something to keep them entertained during the summer holidays or, dare we say it, even make a dent in their Christmas wishlists.

 Whether you’re shopping for a Lego lover, Avengers super-fan or puzzle whizz, you can rely on our round-up of the biggest and best savings that are currently on offer – thank us later.